HashimThePassionate/django-for-everyone/projects/03_django_rest_framework/05_todo_api/readme.md

 ### 2. **How It Works**

 Now that you’ve added `localhost:3000` as a trusted origin, Django will accept **cross-domain** requests from this port, even if they include form submissions or sensitive data that requires CSRF validation. 🎉

 ---
-Here's a detailed explanation and breakdown of how to deploy your **Django REST Framework API** using **Heroku**, with step-by-step instructions and helpful insights:

----